 I’m a researcher in evolutionnary biology graduated from the Muséum National d’Histoire Naturelle in Paris.
 I studied social wasps since college, especially hornets of the genus Vespa.
 My first research subject was the invasive species Vespa velutina, a bee-hawking wasp arrived in France in early 2000’s and currently spreading across Europe.
-I keep working on this subject, but my research has progressively reached a broader taxonomic scale.
-I focus on the evolution of phenotypes such as color or forms through morphometrics methods with social wasps as main subject.
+I keep working on this subject, but my research has progressively shifted toward the study of communities.
+I focus on the evolution of phenotypes such as color or forms through morphometrics methods with bees and wasps as main subject.

 Workers of V. velutina at the entrance of their nest.
 (A.Perrard)